Review: Prokofiev Cello Sonata Op. 119 (Hans Sikorski 2001 revised edition)

 Prokofiev's Cello Sonata, Op.
 119 is a masterpiece cellists are lucky to have in our repertoire.
 It comes from Prokofiev's collaboration with cellist Mstislav Rostropovich.
 Other cello works of this period include the Sinfonia Concertante, Op.
 125, the unfinished Solo Sonata, op.
 133, and the unfinished Concertino, Op.
 132. The tried and true editions of the Op.
 119 Sonata are Peters and IMC.
 IMC is basically a reprint (photocopy) of the Peters.
 Both editions include a cello part edited by Rostropovich.
 This somber, witty, majestic work can be faithfully rendered using one of these 2 editions.

 In 2001, Sikorski decided to release a newly engraved "revised" edition.
 In many cases, revised editions are welcomed, especially when the composer initiates the revision.
 But in this case, Prokofiev had been dead for almost a half-century.
 This piece had been codified in standard and composer-approved form since the 1950s.
-The new edition, poorly engraved, and printed on glossy paper, was at best an unnecessary marketing ploy.
+While revisions can be valuable when they clarify sources or correct long-standing errors, this 2001 engraving introduces a number of notational and layout problems that materially affect readability and usability in rehearsal and performance contexts.

 Below is a list of things that are present in the Sikorski edition that are not present in the IMC, Peters, and Leeds Music.